-Our emphasis lies in enhancing community presence, promoting choice, facilitating participation, and building skills while adopting a person-centred approach to behaviours rather than solely pursuing behavioural change.
+Our emphasis lies in enhancing community presence, promoting choice, facilitating participation, and building skills while adopting a Landon School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential.

+person-centred approach to behaviours rather than solely pursuing behavioural change.